Basic CKEditor Concepts

 CKEditor is not a tool that will let you input invalid HTML code.
 CKEditor abides by W3C standards so it will modify code if it is invalid.

 At the end of the day, CKEditor is an editor — nothing more, nothing less.
-Visit the CKEditor SDK to see plenty of valid editor use cases, with source code ready to copy and implement in your own solution!
+Go to the CKEditor Examples section to see plenty of valid editor use cases, with source code ready to copy and implement in your own solution!

 # How CKEditor Works